-&lt;sup>6 Kingtse C. Mo Jae E. Schemm.
+6 Kingtse C. Mo Jae E. Schemm.
 "Relationships between ENSO and Drought over the Southeastern United States."
 Geophysical Research Letters.
 Vol. 35-15, August.
 2008.

-&lt;sup>7 Runkle, J., K. Kunkel, L. Stevens, S. Champion, B. Stewart, R. Frankson, and W. Sweet, 2017: Virginia State Climate Summary.
+7 Runkle, J., K. Kunkel, L. Stevens, S. Champion, B. Stewart, R. Frankson, and W. Sweet, 2017: Virginia State Climate Summary.
 NOAA Technical Report NESDIS 149-VA.
 2011.

+Generally, water supply planning in terms of water availability and water use assumes a worstcase scenario (i.e., drought of record conditions) as the basis for planning analyses and decisions.
 With respect to water supply, firm yield from a given source such as a reservoir or run of river supplies are an appropriate metric.
 Groundwater supplies are less sensitive to drought conditions given that there are less losses in terms of aquifer storage due to surface water evaporation, and although groundwater recharge declines during drought, most aquifers that support large-scale water supply have enough storage to provide adequate yields for the duration of a drought.
 However, groundwater levels can decline depending upon the duration and intensity of a drought due to less aquifer recharge and increased pumping, particularly in agricultural areas.